-By Air.
 The nearest airport is Gaggal in Dharamshala, which is 120 km away from Khajjiar.
 It is easy to get a taxi or other local transport facility to reach Khajjiar from there.
 The airport receives flights from all parts of the country hence reaching here by airways is not a problem.

 Khajjiar is well connected by roads and regular bus service is available from here.
 You can even go for a self-drive.
 In either case, one has to cover nearly 580, 1900, 2000, and 2700km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

-By Train.
 The nearest railway station is Pathankot, which is about an hour away from Khajjiar.
 There are regular trains available from Delhi, Bathinda, and Chandigarh.
 From the station, one can take a taxi, or a bus to reach Khajjiar.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here